oddcelot/SquareOne/README.md

   - *assets:* `svg` sprite generator
 - a solid `scss` starter which is split
 - code quality galore: `stylelint`, `eslint`
-- `twig` is templating language of choice (easier integration in Sylius and Grav)
+- `twig` is templating language of choice ( easier integration in Sylius and Grav, plus it has pretty low frustration potential )

 All those components are highly customizable, because nothing is hidden away.
 So explore its contents make it your own ☝️.